To ask a ‘true believer’ why they hold the beliefs they do would probably elicit responses which range from:

 How’s that for a cop out?

-Loyalty.
 This is normally seen as a virtue.
-If however loyalty consists merely in continuing adherence to doctrine or dogma, wilfully ignoring evidence to the contrary, then it is misplaced loyalty.
+If, however, loyalty consists merely in continuing adherence to doctrine or dogma, willfully ignoring evidence to the contrary, then it is misplaced loyalty.
 A more admirable loyalty would be to the truth obtained by application of reason using all available evidence.